GoogleCloudPlatform/kubernetes-workshops/state/README.md

 secret "db-pass" deleted
 ```

-And to delete your data:
+Save your cloud disk for the next lab, but when you are ready to delete it:
 ```
 gcloud compute disks delete mysql-disk
 ```